 This colorful shrine a short journey south of Tennoji is one of the few Shinto shrines in Osaka that was not destroyed by bombing in WWII.
 It’s dedicated to the sea and sea travel.
 A visit to this shrine makes a nice addition to a trip to the Tennoji area.
 The shrine is next to Sumiyoshi-taisha Station on the Nankai main line and Sumiyoshi-tori-mae Station on the Hankai main line.

 Located near Mikunigaoka Station on the JR Hanwa Line (that runs between Osaka and Wakayama), this burial mound (which is known as Daisenryo Kofun in Japanese) is the largest of its kind in Japan.
 There’s not a heck of a lot to see here other than the greenery-covered mound and the moats around it, but it might be interesting for fans of Japan’s early history.
 It’s in Sakai, which has some other interesting attractions, including the following.

-Located near Myokukji-mae Station on the Hankai line, this small but excellent museum showcases the main product of Sakai city: world-class knives and other cutting tools.
+Located near Myogokujimae Station on the Hankai Line, this small but excellent museum showcases the main product of Sakai city: world-class knives and other cutting tools.
 If you’re a fan of Japanese knives and swords, don’t miss this place.

 Places to Stay in Southern Osaka

 Just across the bridge from Kansai International Airport, this business hotel is a good choice if your budget doesn’t extend to the Nikko Hotel at the airport, or if the Nikko is full.
 It’s a standard business hotel but it’s perfectly okay for a night after a late arrival or before an early departure.
 There’s a shuttle bus or you can take the train from the nearby station.